-This profile was prepared when Charles Best was elected to the Ashoka Fellowship in 2006.
+This description of Charles Best's work was prepared when Charles Best was elected to the Ashoka Fellowship in 2006.

 The New Idea